jakeprice-me/tech-notes/content/reset-logitech-mx-keys-keyboard.md

 Device Switch 1 will now blink rapidly, which means it's ready to be paired again.

-!!! tip
+> [!tip]
-	On macOS at least I had to manually remove the keyboard from Logi Bolt before I could actually re-pair it with my Unifying Receiver.
+> On macOS at least I had to manually remove the keyboard from Logi Bolt before I could actually re-pair it with my Unifying Receiver.